erduotong/nuitka-doc-zh/docs/--help.md

                         compile time which is not always happening.
 This of course only makes sense for packages that are included in the compilation.
 Default empty.
+    --list-distribution-metadata
+                        Output the list of distributions and their details for all packages.
+Default not done.

   DLL files:
     --noinclude-dlls=PATTERN